spotify/android-sdk/app-remote-lib/README.md

 additional scopes.
 The Beginner's Tutorial contains an example on how to use this method.

-**Note:** apps cannot be authorized or initiate a connection to start communicating with Spotify unless there is an internet connection.

 **Note:** The Spotify Android app must be installed on the user's device in order for the Spotify App Remote SDK to work.
 Please see the ["Installing Spotify" section](https://developer.spotify.com/documentation/general/guides/content-linking-guide/) of the Content Linking guide on how to direct users to download Spotify.

 ## Terms of Use